puppetlabs/puppet-docs/source/pdk/1.0/index.md

 rspec-puppet | Tests the behavior of Puppet when it compiles your manifests into a catalog of Puppet resources. rspec-puppet-facts | Adds support for running rspec-puppet tests against the facts for your supported operating systems.

+> We are always trying to improve PDK to better suit the needs of our users --- and we would love to get your help.
+To help us plan the future of the PDK and get early exposure to new releases and features, register as a [PDK tester](https://www.surveygizmo.com/s3/3798001/pdk)

 ## Getting started

-To get started, install PDK, create a module, and then create, validate, and test a class
+To get started, install PDK, create a module, and then create, validate, and test a class.

 1. Generate a module using the `pdk new module` command.
 1. Validate your module to verify that it is well-formed.